ma16/rpio/cc/Console/Sample/README.md

 In conclusion, if an application requires fixed intervals to sample; or at least intervals that don't exceed a pre-defined minimum duration; then CPU sampling won't provide the means to achive this goal.
 This isn't surprising, considering how Linux userland applications work.
 However, what does a little surprise, is the wide range of intervals.

 The approach presented here is only suitable to disprove the theory that fixed or minimum intervals between samples are achievable.
 The contrary is not true.
 Even if the output above would only show intervals of 60ns, actual samples might deviate since we've calculated an average for counters that end in 0xf.
+Besides, wrap-arounds are not accounted for.